 This performance had some very special qualities, however.
 An acknowledged and beloved masterpiece, Mozart’s Requiem nevertheless has textual problems that keep generation after generation of musicologists and editors in business.

 Mozart died before he could complete this last score, as is well known.
 His widow, desperate to have it finished to win the needed fee, first tried to have one Mozart student, Joseph Eybler, complete the work, but he soon pulled out, and her second choice was a lesser student, Franz Xaver Süssmayer, who carried out the task.
-(Below is an etching of Sussmayer at Mozart’s death bed.)
+(To the left is an etching of Sussmayer at Mozart’s death bed.)

 Süssmayer’s version of the score long stood as its “standard” performing version, but in recent decades editors have been seeking ways to overcome its weaknesses and get closer to what Mozart himself would have done.